johe123qwe/github-trending/README.md

 ## Html

+* 【2025-04-16】[CVEProject / cve-schema](https://github.com/CVEProject/cve-schema) - This repository is used for the development of the CVE JSON record format.
+Releases of the CVE JSON record format will also be published here.
+This repository is managed by the CVE Quality Working Group.
 * 【2025-04-13】[sidex15 / susfs4ksu-module](https://github.com/sidex15/susfs4ksu-module) - An addon root hiding service for KernelSU
 * 【2025-04-10】[deanmalmgren / textract](https://github.com/deanmalmgren/textract) - extract text from any document. no muss. no fuss.
 * 【2025-04-06】[rbuckton / proposal-enum](https://github.com/rbuckton/proposal-enum) - Proposal for ECMAScript enums